 Hardware Firewall

-WatchGuard has been modifying and upgrading its cybersecurity solutions to best service all sizes of businesses while working on the simplification of its dashboard to ensure the best customer experience.
+WatchGuard has been modifying and upgrading its cybersecurity solutions to best service all sizes of businesses while simplifying its dashboard to ensure the best customer experience.
 The cybersecurity solutions company offers multiple firewall versions under its Unified Threat Management family.
-Of these solutions, the T20 and T20W are the most likely to work best with small businesses.
+Of these solutions, the T25 and T25-W are the most likely to work best with small businesses.
 The two versions support up to five Ethernet connections and the branch offices.

 pfSense